petuum-inc/poseidon-release/docs/source/tutorial.rst

 Data
 ----

-By default, the data downloads to ``/tmp/cifar10_data``.
-Copy this data onto each node you wish to run Poseidon on to skip the download step during execution.
+Once you have tested cifar10_train.py with the above call, the data should have downloaded to ``/tmp/cifar10_data``.
+Copy this data onto each node you wish to run Poseidon on to skip the download step during Poseidon execution.

 Launch Poseidon
 ---------------